 You can then check the other financial ratios as part of the screening criteria by clicking on the company factsheet

-You can do this by visiting the website of the company, tracking updates on media platforms, searching about the company on Google, and getting peer feedback from fellow investors.
+You can do this by visiting the website of the company, tracking updates on media platforms, searching for the company on Google, and getting peer feedback from fellow investors.

 Learning more about the company will help you to understand the company’s business and will provide answers to three key questions